Jerl92/McPlayer/README.md

 0.1 - Init release.</br>

 Init version of this plugin, a lots of QA hours have been done with Chrome and Firefox, both work great.</br>
-Work realy good with LineageOS.</br>
+Work realy good with any version of Android.</br>